bugaevc/asmwall/data/instructions.md

 mov dword[esp], a
 ```

-This instruction pushes a value onto stack, decrementing stack pointer by dword.
+This instruction pushes a value onto stack, decrementing stack pointer
-Unlike the code above, it can work with memory locations.
+by its size.
+Unlike the code above, it can work with memory locations
+and does not affect flags.

 ### `pop a`